kaushikb9/kb-hugo/content/notes/indira-nagar-vs-india/_index.md

 Meanwhile, a quiet escalation was unfolding at work.
 One of our customers (no names here) saw a massive traffic spike on their app.
 Escalations started coming in.
 Turns out, the app helps people create image creatives for WhatsApp — the kind you see in family groups wishing “Good Morning” and “Happy Diwali”.

 What surprised me: this app sees serious volumes.
 It serves a real need.
 And most people I know have probably never heard of it.

-It reminded me of a throwaway comment I made:
-> *Indira Nagar is rooting for CRED.
-The rest of India is getting festive on WhatsApp.*

 Almost like a Canva — but built for the rhythms of small towns, vernacular culture, and WhatsApp-native users.

+I found myself saying, half-jokingly:
+> *Indira Nagar is rooting for "that" shiny app.
+The rest of India is running their business on Whatsapp*

 It’s a sharp contrast to the kind of apps that dominate pitch decks and headlines.
-A quiet reminder that the most interesting businesses often start with problems many of us laugh off — until they’re too big to ignore.
+A quiet reminder that the most interesting businesses often start with problems many of us laugh off, until they’re too big to ignore.